Land Lease in Ontario

 Crown Land Lease in Ontario

 87% of all land in Ontario is crown land owned by the provincial government.
-The public lands of Ontario are managed by the Ministry of Northern Development, Mines, Natural Resources and Forestry under the Public Lands Act (PLA).
+The crown lands of Ontario are managed by the Ministry of Natural Resources (MNR) under the Public Lands Act (PLA).
 The provincial policies of Ontario allow for the sale or rent of crown land and recognize the importance of projects that can provide socio-economic benefits to the communities of Northern Ontario.

 Crown land for residential development can only be leased within municipal boundaries.
 The value of crown land is considered equal to private land and the annual rent amount is based on the market value of the land.
 As per the Crown Land Rental Policy, following are the rents for some common uses of crown land, where the value of the property is known: